 Because of the specific design of this type, lids can open a bit more than 180 degrees.
 You see, it has no chance of closing again unless you release the joint slightly by using the pull or push mechanism.

 However, one thing that is a big issue with folding lid support hinge is the fact that accidental release can take place.
 And that can cause slamming.
 So, for very small children, it’s best to not go with this type.

 There’s another type of lid support hinge that allows opening both upward and downwards for easy application.
 These are swing-up lid support and comes with a dual-action mechanism.
 You would be able to mount these on the left or right.

 There’s also adjustable soft-down hinge with support.
 These are great for upward-opening lids, same as toy boxes one.
 After opening the lid, it can hold it into the fully opened position.
 And so, it’s a great option to install and stop a lid from slamming.

-For toy boxes, there’s this hinge style that basically is quite similar to the ones in laptops.
+For toy boxes, this hinge style basically is quite similar to the ones in laptops.
 The price of typical torsion hinges is more on the expensive side.
 But the mechanism to prevent any sort of slamming is way better in this type.

 The good ones are usually made of strong cast-zinc materials.
 And these should be able to fit any size lid for opening without any problem.
 Plus holding the position when you take it up to 90 degrees.

 Soft Close Hinges